sanchi231/TinDog/README.md

 # TinDog 🐶💞

-A website similar to Tinder which provides information about g=dogs for someone looking the right partner for their dog.
+A website similar to Tinder which provides helps people who are looking the right partner for their dog.

 Find the correct match for yout pet dog.